UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation: Experiments

+We utilize the Mol-Instructions~\cite{mol-instructions} benchmark to evaluate the generation capabilities of UniMoT.
+The results of caption-guided molecule generation and reagent prediction are presented in Table~\ref{tab:generation}, and the results of other tasks are in Appendix~\ref{sec:appendix_results}.
+The caption-guided molecule generation task, the reverse of molecule captioning, is conducted using the PubChem~\cite{pubchem} dataset, while the other tasks utilize the USPTO~\cite{mol-instructions} dataset.
 As the baselines generate SMILES strings and then convert them to molecules, UniMoT directly leverages the generated molecule tokens and obtains their embeddings from the learned codebook.
 These embeddings can be decoded to desired molecules through the pretrained adapter and SMILES decoder.
-Regarding the results in Table~\ref{tab:generation}, UniMoT exhibits the capability to generate valid molecules with a higher degree of similarity to the target molecules compared to the baselines.
-UniMoT can generate molecules as if they were text, demonstrating strong generation capabilities and providing a new perspective to molecule generation tasks.
+As shown in Table~\ref{tab:generation}, UniMoT generates valid molecules with a higher degree of similarity to the target molecules compared to the baselines.
+This is because UniMoT can generate molecules as if they were text, which is fundamentally different from adapter-based architectures.
+UniMoT demonstrates strong generation capabilities and offers a new perspective on these tasks.